|Guide||♦||170 Triplogs||2 Topics|

 In 1996, the US Forest Service declared a large portion of the Pusch Ridge Wilderness a special management area for bighorn sheep.
 Pima Canyon in its entirety lies within the Wilderness and the management area, meaning that bicycles, horses, dogs are strictly forbidden anywhere in the canyon.
 Additionally, make note of the special requirements of the management area that state, from January to April, groups traveling in the canyon may not be larger than fifteen persons in size or not more than six if staying overnight; off-trail travel more than 400 feet from the trail is also strictly forbidden during this time frame.

 The parking area at the trailhead has a water fountain and refuse bin, and is gated.
 The gate is locked at "dusk" and then opened again at "dawn", which seems to mean roughly 10 PM and 6 AM most of the year.

-Pima offers a number of different hike opportunities.
+Pima offers several different hike opportunities.
 In addition to linking to numerous side routes to attractions that tower above the canyon, the Pima Canyon Trail meets the Finger Rock Trail at its terminus, allowing for through-hiking opportunities.
-The trail itself also offers a number of hike options, as detailed below:
+The trail itself also offers several hike options, as detailed below: